lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 To query `kafkaserver` state connect your browser to `host:8888`.
 This contains several URLs:
-* `/state/instances` returns the list of instances participating in the cluster
-* `/state/instances/{storeName}` returns the list of instances containing a store.
-Store name used in our application is `modelStore`
+* `/state/instances` returns the list of instances containing a store Naive implementation does not support this one.
-* `/state/{storeName}/value` returns current state of the model serving
+* `/state/value` returns current state of the model serving

-## Running on the server
-The applications are included in `fdp-package-sample-apps` docker image.
-See documentation there for running them on the server